xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 <br/>

 ----
-## Aerosol Optical Properties and their Impacts on Climate
+## Climate Forcers and Their Impacts

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/brc.gif){: style="width: 420px; float: left; border: 10px;padding:15px"}

 <br />

-Aerosols are important due to their adverse effects on human health and their direct and indirect radiative effects on climate.
-While  all aerosols scatter light, some aerosols are also able to absorb light.
-These optical properties are significant and very uncertain factors contributing to global climate forcing.
+The earth's climate is influenced by both natural and human activities, and closely related to the chemical and physical processes in the atmosphere.
+Currently, the properties and chemistry of climate forcers, especially those short-lived climate forcers, are significant and very uncertain factors contributing to global climate change.

-In the group, we focus on understanding the sources, lifecycles, and absorption properties of atmospheric aerosols.
-Current topics include: black carbon and brown carbon; aerosol direct radiative effects; influence of chemical aging on aerosol optical properties; effects of policy-driven changes ...
+In the group, we focus on understanding the lifecycles and properties of hort-lived climate forcers, as well as their interaction with climate policy.
+Current topics include: optical properties of brown carbon; halogens' climate impact, effects of future urban planning-driven changes under the carbon neutrality background  ...

 <br/>
 <br/>